 I maintain relationships with several experienced psychosexual therapists in London who accept referrals from my patients.
 All are registered with COSRT (College of Sexual and Relationship Therapists) or equivalent bodies, ensuring they meet professional standards and work within ethical boundaries.

-I match referrals based on your specific needs — some therapists specialise in particular areas (trauma, LGBTQ+ issues, couples work), and practical factors like location and availability matter too.
+I match referrals to your specific needs.
+Some therapists specialise in particular areas — trauma, LGBTQ+ issues, couples work — and practical factors like location and availability matter too.

 When I suggest psychosexual therapy

 I'll discuss psychosexual therapy when I think it would help, but I won't push it.
-Some situations where I typically recommend it include:
+Situations where I typically recommend it include:

 You're always free to decline a referral.
 I'll still provide whatever medical treatment is appropriate regardless of whether you pursue psychological support.